 Our Club provides cricket for boys and girls up to the end of Year 8, in five formats.
 Grades are based on their school year at the start of the cricket season.

-A programme for boys and girls in Year 0 or Year 1, helping them gain the skills necessary to play formal matches the following season.
-Coached by a level2 qualified coach who places emphasis on fun, enjoyment and participation.
-Held on Sunday mornings at Anderson Park 9.30am to 10.30am.
+For children in Year 0 - 1, helping them gain the skills necessary to play formal matches the following season.
+The emphasis is on fun, enjoyment and participation and the sessions are on Saturday mornings at Anderson Park, Botanical Gardens.

 Players may be placed one grade higher than their age only at the discretion of the Club.